Advance Care Planning 101

 Advance Care Planning is one of the best gifts you can give the people you love, and it starts with a conversation.

-In honor of National Health Care Decisions Week from April 16-22, we would like to help you begin the conversation with loved ones about your health care preferences if left unable to communicate due to illness or injury - a process called advance care planning.
+We would like to help you begin the conversation with loved ones about your health care preferences if left unable to communicate due to illness or injury - a process called advance care planning.
 Many times, families do not talk to each other about their wishes until a medical incident has already happened.
 As a social worker and advance care planning facilitator, I have seen how this creates very stressful and emotional situations for the patient and their families.

 What is Advance Care Planning?